Sustainable Smart Cities

 Housing

-- Oberlin Student Dormitories: The student dormitories are newly built off-campus providing single rooms with kitchenette and private bathrooms.
+- Oberlin Student Dormitories: The student dormitories are off campus university housing which provides single rooms with kitchenettes and private bathrooms.
 Students have access to study rooms, meeting rooms, a TV area, and laundry at the dorms.
 Dorms are conveniently located near public transportation routes and a free shuttle bus takes passengers to the J.F.
-Oberlin main campus in 5 to 8 minutes.
+Oberlin main campus in 5-8 minutes.

 - If the Oberlin student dormitories are fully booked, CIEE also provides alternative accommodation at a private student dormitory which is located around 30 minutes by public transportation to the campus.